VivianBass/GeneFamilies/1. protokol/week-5/day-21.11.md

 doing the same code for each gene group for angles calculation

-- Implement Wilcoxon tests in the analysis.
+- Implemented Wilcoxon tests in the analysis.
-- Perform unit tests for each function.
-- Finalize and validate unit tests for all scripts and Functions.
-- improve Lab-Book descriptions for the 4 steps, and precisly document how we did the 4 steps
-- check if the distances are calculated for each gene group separately
+- also included wilcox tests and created 2 seperate rscripts just for t-tests and wilcox tests
+- exec\generate_t-test_wilcox_test_tissue.R
+- exec\generate_t-test_wilcox_test.R

 - Questions i need to clarify